Miss Scarlet and The Duke 1×03 “Deeds Not Words” Spoilers Ahead

 Welcome back, folks!
-This week we dive into episode three of Miss Scarlet & the Duke, which means we’ve made it to the halfway mark of the season.
+This week we dive into Miss Scarlet and The Duke 1×03, which means we’ve made it to the halfway mark of the season.
 While the series’ foundation is built on solving crimes amid challenging gender norms, this week’s episode directly addresses women’s struggle for equal rights through various directions, including an extremist perspective of women’s suffrage.
 So, without further interruption, let’s begin the recap.

 As we’re all too aware, gender issues have dictated a role in both Eliza’s professional and personal life.
 So far, she has dismissed investigations or denied access to resources, and has faced personal and professional financial struggles, so it’s not too surprising that she seems aligned with the suffrage group.
 Ivy’s remark also explores other societal norms that remain relevant today and were certainly prevalent in Victorian times and during the series, such as when Eliza was wrongly accused of prostitution.
 If you were not a white man without a title, your innocence was easily overlooked and your guilt determined.